-At the moment her menu leans towards the south of Italy, but in winter her influences will head north, with gamey ragus, polenta and risottos, and a heavier hand with the butter.
+Her summer menu leans towards the south of Italy, but in winter her influences head north, with gamey ragus, polenta and risottos, and a heavier hand with the butter.

 Like most of 10 William Street’s previous head chefs, Greentree’s never formally cooked Italian food before.
 But she doesn’t seem phased.
 She’s been taking tips from Tomelleri, who she calls “a pasta wizard”.
 He was born and raised in Verona and has worked as sous chef since the Dan Pepperell days, before being promoted to head chef in 2016.